Temporal increments of the KPZ equation with general initial data: Introduction

 \subsection{Acknowledgements}

 We thank Ivan Corwin for numerous discussions, encouragement, and comments on an earlier draft of the paper.
 We thank Promit Ghosal, and Kevin Yang for several useful discussions.
-We thank Weitao Zhu for feedback and \wz{Yier Lin for pointing out a mistake in an earlier draft of the paper}.
+We thank Weitao Zhu for feedback and {Yier Lin for pointing out a mistake in an earlier draft of the paper}.
+We thank the anonymous referees for their careful reading and useful comments on improving our manuscript.
 The author acknowledges support from NSF DMS-1928930 during their participation in the program ``Universality and Integrability in Random Matrix Theory and Interacting Particle Systems'' hosted by the Mathematical Sciences Research Institute in Berkeley, California during the Fall semester of 2021.